-In my first blog on the long history of content management challenges, I showed how ECM is a problem literally as old as recorded history – in fact, recording history was really the first solution to information management challenges faced by our earliest human cultures as they grew to be larger than small bands, and needed to keep information beyond what our brains could do internally.
+In my first blog on the long history of content management challenges, I showed how Enterprise Content Management is a problem literally as old as recorded history – in fact, recording history was really the first solution to information management challenges faced by our earliest human cultures as they grew to be larger than small bands, and needed to keep information beyond what our brains could do internally.
 In this blog, I reflect on what this history can tell us about today.

 Have Traditional ECM Solutions Really Solved this Problem?